 Downtown’s Dossier, renovated in 2017, is all about connecting visitors to the Portland way of life — and that extends to visiting pets, too.
-For a $45 fee, you’ll get a pet bed, bowls and tasty treat upon check-in, as well as a curated list of Portland pet resources.
+Pets stay for a small added fee, and you’ll get a pet bed, bowls and tasty treat upon check-in, as well as a curated list of Portland pet resources.
 They even offer a “pet spiritual menu” of inspirational books on topics like dog massage and pet psychology, free to borrow.

 Completely renovated in 2017, The Duniway delights humans with its stylishly appointed rooms and acclaimed on-site restaurant, Jackrabbit.
 It also welcomes pets weighing up to 75 pounds with a bed, water and food bowl, plus a new toy to take home, all for a $50 fee.
 After checking in, stop by the concierge desk for your pup’s welcome letter and special treat.

 Ever think your dog should be a movie star?
-Okay, maybe a Youtube sensation?
+Okay, maybe a YouTube sensation?
 Here’s your chance to give them the star treatment they deserve.
-This hotel, inspired by the golden age of Hollywood, rolls out the red carpet for Fido and Felix alike.
-For a $45 flat fee per stay, pets can curl up on their own bed, are supplied with bowls, toys and treats, and can even enjoy some pet-centric room service.
+This hotel, inspired by the golden age of Hollywood, rolls out the red carpet for Fido and Felix alike — and pets stay completely free of charge.
+Pets can curl up on their own bed and are supplied with bowls, toys and treats (and can even enjoy some pet-centric room service).

 Dogs are all about relaxing, so why not kick back in style?
 This haute downtown hotel keeps all its guests well-appointed and fully relaxed.
-Charging a $45 flat fee per stay, Lucia rolls out all sorts of amenities, like beds, bowls, toys and treats, and even offers a tasty in-room menu, designed to keep pets going strong on these exhausting jet-setting vacations.
+For a small fee, Lucia rolls out all sorts of amenities, like beds, bowls, toys and treats, and even offers a tasty in-room menu, designed to keep pets going strong on these exhausting jet-setting vacations.